vimleshkumarkanaujiya/crowcpp_ssl/README.md

 I am using <b>localhost_csr.csr</b> and <b>localhost.key</b>, which we previously generated.

-## .crt and .key files are generated in home directory
+## .crt and .key files are generated in the home directory
 Copy those two files to the root directory of your project.